‘Cyberpunk 2077’ developer responds to reports of mandatory overtime

-Following a report that CD Projekt Red was making a 6-day working weeks mandatory ahead of Cyberpunk 2077’s launch, the company has responded.
+Following a report that CD Projekt Red was making six-day work weeks mandatory ahead of Cyberpunk 2077’s launch, the company has responded.

-Originally, it was alleged that a leaked email from studio head Adam Badowski informed employees about the change.
-As part of the new regime, a 6-day working week would be enforced throughout the upcoming weeks to the games launch on November 10, instructing staff that they would now have to work one additional day over the weekend.
+Yesterday, a leaked email from studio head Adam Badowski revealed that the developer would be entering “overdrive” over the coming weeks.
+He then elaborated, stating that this meant staff members would be required to work “your typical amount of work and one day of the weekend”.

-Badowski has since responded to the report on Twitter, claiming that it “is one of the hardest decisions” he has ever had to make, and that “the majority of the team understands.”
+Badowski has since responded to the report, claiming that it “is one of the hardest decisions” he has ever had to make, and that “the majority of the team understands”.

-“These last 6 weeks are our final sprint on a project we’ve (CD Projekt Red) all spent much of our lives on,” Badowski said.
-“The majority of the team understands that push, especially in light of the fact that we’ve just sent the game to cert and every day brings us visibly closer to shipping a game we want to be proud of.
+“These last six weeks are our final sprint on a project we’ve all spent much of our lives on,” Badowski said.
+“The majority of the team understands that push, especially in light of the fact that we’ve just sent the game to cert and every day brings us visibly closer to shipping a game we want to be proud of.”

 https://t.co/Ie5W0O7iiv pic.twitter.com/IJBZ3IIT6m